Table of contents

 Hiver makes it incredibly simple for teams to collaborate over Gmail’s familiar interface without having to use CCs or forwards.
-It ensures everyone within your company has access to customer context, and can work collectively to give them the most seamless, swift and memorable experience.
+It ensures everyone within your company has access to customer context and can work collectively to give them the most seamless, swift, and memorable experience.

 Wrapping up: In times of uncertainty, use customer service as an opportunity for growth

 Being a small business owner, you’d agree that your list of to-dos is a never-ending one, and the resources at hand, never enough.
-While strategizing for revenue enhancement and growth, your focus on marketing and product development shouldn’t sideline your focus on customer service.
+While strategizing for revenue enhancement and growth, your focus on digital marketing services and product development shouldn’t sideline your focus on customer service.

 It’s great customer service that’ll help you form a foundation for a lasting relationship with your customers.